lxing532/Dialogue-Topic-Segmenter/README.md

   - __*data_utils.py*__ : contains the main code (Sec 3.1 in the paper) for pseudo training data generation, which will be loaded to train the coherence scoring model.
   - __*model_utils.py*__ : contains the class of coherence scoring model.
 - For evaluation:
-  - __*segment.py*__ : contains the main code to conduct evluation procedure based on the TextTiling segmentation framework.
+  - __*segment.py*__ : contains the main code to conduct evaluation procedure based on the TextTiling segmentation framework.
   - __*neural_texttiling.py*__ : contains the detailed implementation of TextTiling with different settings of text encoder (e.g., Bi-encoder, cross-encoder, coherence scoring etc)

 ### 👉🏼 Training/Testing Steps: